Holy Trinity Church, Wolverton: History

-The new stonework used Warwickshire sandstone, brought in from Attleborough, and was brought to the site by barge on the recently opened Grand Junction Canal.

 Next door to the church is a house built in 1729, which later became the vicarage; the front door has stonework from the nearby, demolished manor house of the 16th century, including the de Longueville family coat of arms, and pieces from the earlier church building.

 The church was Grade II* listed on 12 June 1953.

 Holy Trinity today

 The rector is The Revd Gill Barrow-Jones.

 Churchyard

 Among those buried in the churchyard are the stonemason George Wills, grandfather of the chemist George S. V. Wills.